akka/akka/akka-docs/src/main/paradox/guide/tutorial_4.md

 @@@ note

-We used the `expectNoMsg()` helper method from @scala[`TestProbe`]@java[`TestKit`].
+We used the `expectNoMessage()` helper method from @scala[`TestProbe`]@java[`TestKit`].
 This assertion waits until the defined time-limit and fails if it receives any messages during this period.
 If no messages are received during the waiting period, the assertion passes.
 It is usually a good idea to keep these timeouts low (but not too low) because they add significant test execution time.

 @@@